NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Experiments

 \section{Experiments}

-\paragraph{Data} We used the QM9 \cite{Ramakrishnan2014QM9} and GEOM-Drugs \cite{Axelrod2022} datasets, detailed information about the data processing is provided in the Appendix~\ref{subsec:data_processing_details}.
-QM9 is a collection of small organic molecules composed of up to nine heavy atoms (carbon, nitrogen, oxygen, and fluorine), with a total of up to 29 atoms when including hydrogen.
-We obtained the QM9 dataset from \citet{raw_qm9_data} and, following standard practice \cite{Hoogeboom2022EDM, Cheng2025Quetzal}, randomly split it into training, validation, and test sets, yielding 100,000 molecules for training, 11,619 for validation, and 12,402 for testing after preprocessing.
+\paragraph{Data} We used the QM9 \citep{Ramakrishnan2014QM9} and GEOM-Drugs \citep{Axelrod2022} datasets.
+QM9 is a collection of small organic molecules composed of up to nine heavy atoms (C, N, O, F), with a total of up to 29 atoms when including hydrogen.
+We obtained the QM9 dataset from \citet{raw_qm9_data} and, following standard practice \citep{Hoogeboom2022EDM, Cheng2025Quetzal}, randomly split it into training, validation, and test sets, yielding 100,000 molecules for training, 11,619 for validation, and 12,402 for testing after preprocessing.
 GEOM-Drugs contains 304,313 drug-like molecules, each with up to 30 conformers.
 Following \citet{Dunn2025FlowMol}, we loaded the split data from \citet{raw_geom_data}.
-In line with \citet{Vignac2023MiDi}, we retained, for each molecule, the five lowest-energy conformers when available.
+Like \citet{Vignac2023MiDi}, we retained, for each molecule, the five lowest-energy conformers when available.
 After preprocessing, the dataset contained 1,172,436 conformers across 243,451 unique molecules for training, 146,394 conformers across 30,430 unique molecules for validation, and 146,788 conformers across 30,432 unique molecules for testing.
 The mean and median number of conformers per molecule are 4.8 and 5.0, respectively.
-In the following, we refer to GEOM-Drugs as GEOM.
+In the following, we refer to GEOM-Drugs only as GEOM.
+Detailed information about data processing is provided in the Appendix~\ref{subsec:data_processing}.

-\paragraph{Model training} We trained on QM9 for 10,000 epochs and on GEOM for 1,000 epochs, keeping the checkpoint with the lowest total validation loss for inference.
-Training was done on an NVIDIA RTX Pro 6000 Blackwell GPU with batch sizes of 2048 (QM9) and 512 (GEOM).
-System specifications, implementation details, and hyperparameters of the final models are provided in Appendix~\ref{subsec:implementation_details}.
-Appendix~\ref{subsec:additional_results} presents scaling analyses with respect to transformer and projection head size.
-Our best-performing GEOM model employs a 12-layer transformer with 12 heads and hidden dimension 768, and an MLP projector comprising 6 AdaLN blocks with hidden dimension 1536 (165M parameters).
+\paragraph{Model training} We trained on QM9 and GEOM for 10,000 and 1,000 epochs, respectively, keeping the checkpoint with the lowest validation loss for inference.
+System specifications, implementation details, hyperparameters of the final models, scaling analyses with respect to transformer size, and ablations of key design decisions are provided in Appendix~\ref{subsec:system_software_specification}-\ref{subsec:scaling_and_ablations}.
+Our best-performing models (QM9 and GEOM) both have a 12-layer transformer with 12 heads and hidden dimension 768, and an MLP projector comprising 6 AdaLN blocks with hidden dimension 1536 (165M parameters).
 This configuration offers a favorable trade-off between generation quality and model size.
-Our best performing QM9 model (282M parameters) uses a 16-layer transformer with 16 heads and hidden dimension 1024.
-We speculate that having to use a larger model for the seemingly easier QM9 dataset might be due to the highly constrained molecular geometries of the QM9 dataset, which might need higher model capacity.